openssl/openssl/doc/designs/quic-design/quic-thread-assist.md

 QUIC Thread Assisted Mode Synchronisation Requirements
 ======================================================

-In thread assisted mode, we spin up a background thread to ensure that periodic QUIC processing is handled in a timely fashion regardless of whether an application is frequently calling (or blocked in) SSL API I/O functions.
+In thread assisted mode, we create a background thread to ensure that periodic QUIC processing is handled in a timely fashion regardless of whether an application is frequently calling (or blocked in) SSL API I/O functions.